isomerpages/moe-ast-moehc/_school-histories/Schools/Changkat Changi Secondary School.md

 To support nation-building in the early years of Singapore’s independence, the initial curriculum emphasised technical studies.
 In tandem with the evolving educational landscape over the last 50 years, today the school offers its students a broad-based and holistic education in a nurturing and dynamic environment.
 In 2001, the school moved to its present premises at 23 Simei Street 3.

 Changkat Changi Secondary School was accorded the Applied Learning Programme (ALP) in aerospace and aviation, and the Learning for Life Programme (LLP) in community youth leadership.
-The school’s LLP, ‘Service and Leadership, Through School to Nation’, aims to help students develop their leadership skills through engaging the community, as students at various levels are exposed to a range of leadership opportunities.
+The school’s LLP,&nbsp;‘Service and Leadership, Through School to Nation’, aims to help students develop their leadership skills through engaging the community, as students at various levels are exposed to a range of leadership opportunities.
 The school’s ALP, ‘SOAR (Student-centered Opportunities for Aerospace industry)’, enables students to develop knowledge and skills through applied learning in science, technology, engineering and mathematics.

 Principals:<br>
 \- Mr Eugene Wijeysingha (1967–1973)<br>